Fhasaj/Mjolnir/README.md

-# Mjolnir Inventory Management System
+# Project Mercury

-Mjolnir is a powerful inventory management system written in C++ with wxWidgets for the graphical user interface (GUI), MySQL for database management, and planned integration with Python for extended functionality.
+Project Mercury is a powerful inventory management system written in C++ with qt for the graphical user interface (GUI), MySQL for database management, and planned integration with Python for extended functionality.

 ## Features